 Carrying shopping bags is Functional Training par excellence, it’s completely free and doesn’t take up any extra time.

-Pack your bags so that they’re about the same weight and carry them home from the grocery store instead of loading them into your bike basket or car.
+Pack your bags to distribute the weight of your groceries evenly between them, and carry them home from the grocery store instead of loading them into your bike basket or car.
 A fully loaded backpack also counts.